odb23/Equation_Calculator/README.md

 # Equation_Calculator
-A calculator that calculated polynomials using bisection method, Newton-Ralphson method and secant method.
+A calculator that calculates polynomials using bisection method, Newton-Ralphson method and secant method.

 Language and libary used: java(javafx).